State vs Private School

 All schools market themselves on having high expectations for their students.
 But in theory, in independent schools, parents have the power to push harder, teachers can be given more flexibility and may, arguably be better because the pay and working conditions are preferable.
 League tables would suggest this is true.
 However, they often fail to look at something called, ‘Value Add’.
 We know for a fact that children in many independent prep and senior schools have extensive tutoring from teachers and professional private tutors.
 Children in state schools don’t.
 So which schools are actually better?
 If you get your child into “X” independent school you might feel a warm satisfied glow but will your child succeed without additional investment in private tutors?
 The flip side of this argument is that in a good independent school peer-to-peer learning will probably be enhanced because they are in a class with lots of brighter children, from whom they will learn.
 The average level of attainment will be higher, and it is this level that really counts for most parents (whose children are, as much as they hate to admit it, academically average).

 Heads of independent schools often suggest that a major problem for state schools is government regulation, in the form of the National Curriculum.
 They would say that there is little room for passionate teachers to deviate from the main curriculum.
-I am not sure how much this matters in practice: a good teacher will inspire regardless of the curriculum they have to wade through.
+We are not sure how much this matters in practice: a good teacher will inspire regardless of the curriculum they have to wade through.
 The importance placed on Continuing Professional Development in state schools means that teachers will be trained and continue to learn at an accelerated pace.
 The main problem is that preparation for national tests drain precious teaching time; when children leave state school they might be very good at passing tests but they might not have been as well grounded or inspired academically as their independent counterparts.

 Independent schools sell themselves partly on the wide range of extra curricular activities.
 Why are these important ?
 Because they give children who aren’t good at mainstream subjects like English or maths a chance to shine, and therefore to gain confidence.
 The more options there are, the more likely they will find something they excel at.

-3. How are private schools funded
+3. How are private schools funded and are the fees worth it?

 School fees are not necessarily a deal breaker because financial help is usually available.
 Nearly all schools offer bursaries (means tested) and scholarships (ability tested).
 Christopher Middleton in The Telegraph reports that private schools belonging to the Independent Schools Council provide £780 million of free education which benefits just under 35% of pupils.
 1% get a 100% fee reduction.
 The problem is that even if your child can afford to be at the school, will they feel comfortable?
 Will they, for example, be put off by their friends going on expensive holidays?
 I would argue that this is probably a small price to pay for the excellent education they will receive.
 Financial limitations are more likely to cause problems later in life when children can’t take an apprenticeship or a free internship because they can’t afford to not work; whereas their more wealthy friends can.